wentingjiang2022/advanced_analytics_kul/README.md

 The dataset is downloadable from [here](http://seppe.net/aa/assignment1/data.zip).
 The leaderboard that presents our ranking is to be found [here](http://seppe.net/aa/assignment1/)

 In this assignment, we develop a predictive model to estimate the "price per night" of Airbnb properties in Belgium.
-The notebooks present our process including exploratory data analysis, feature transformation, feature engineering and model evalation.
+The notebooks present our process including exploratory data analysis, feature transformation, feature engineering and model evaluation.

 ## 2️⃣ Deep Learning for Image Classification